I replaced 200 lines of code with one sentence.

 Decision Queue

-Where the system surfaces things that need human judgment.
-Without it, the system drifts and you don't notice.
+Items that need human judgment.
+Without this, the system drifts and you don't notice.

 How I build